sartios/gatsby-blog-example/content/posts/27-02-2018-react-dom-render/index.md

 ### Browser SSR Version

-The browser ssr version is a case where the container will be rendered from the server and the injection of the app into the container will happen at browser.
+The browser SSR version is a case where the container with some initial content will be rendered from the server and the injection of the app into the container will happen at browser.
 The app bundle will be served from the server as well.

 You can find a working example at <a href="https://github.com/sartios/react-ssr-example">github</a>.